 Mental Health and Men

 Men experience mental health issues such as depression and anxiety, and the Men’s Shed movement, as well as Beyond Blue, and the Movember Foundation are focusing on developing the awareness of the need for men to receive support.

 ‘Men are regarded as bottling things up, but when you’re feeling down, taking action to call in extra support is the responsible thing to do.
 Trying to go it alone when you’re feeling down increases the risk of depression or anxiety going unrecognised and untreated.
 Depression is a high-risk factor for suicide, and plays a contributing role to the big difference in suicide risks for men and women.’

 Depression can come as a result of burnout and other contributing factors, including recent bereavement, difficulty with relationships, financial difficulties or other contributing issues.
 The best way to recover from anxiety and depression is to have an action plan.
 Seeing a general practitioner for a referral to a psychologist, or self-referral to a counsellor is a wise choice in putting together a plan for improving mental health.

 Group support programs, or attending places like the Men’s Shed for support and encouragement, mateship and positive activities are both healthy ways to recover.
 With treatment, support and a plan, healing from anxiety and depression is possible.

 Men are a Vital and Necessary Part of the Community

-Checking your health regularly, and taking action towards wellness, is an incredible important step in actively maintaining health, and preventing any issues from arising.
+Checking your health regularly, and taking action towards wellness, is an incredibly important step in actively maintaining health, and preventing any issues from arising.
 Celebrate Movember by taking care of your health.
 For more information about Movember, visit the Movember Foundation website.
 To discuss any health issues or concerns, ensure you visit your local GP.
-Ubuntu Medical Centre offers holistic, patient centred first class care, with a focus on wellness.
+Ubuntu Medical Centre offers holistic, patient centred first-class care, with a focus on wellness.